Itinerari Tematici

 In a museum which bears the testimony of labour, of the artisan and the private and public life of the farmer around the turn of the 20th century, the instruments for weighing connected to the work on farms and dairies, characteristic of our countryside are not to be missed.
 In the hall dedicated to the harvesting and processing of cereals, there is a bascule in wood and iron and a steelyard balance with a hopper made of copper for the weighing and filling of sacks (as well as two bushels in wood for measuring the volume of cereals).
 Instead, in the room dedicated to the collecting of milk and its transformation, there is a steelyard balance for weighing milk with an iron bucket and trestle, and a steelyard balance with a special plate for weighing cheese.
 On the first floor, in the reconstruction of a kitchen and domestic fireplace, next to a collection of approx. 15 steelyard balances, there are two lower suspension scales, one with a wooden cabinet and the other with a cast-iron base, both with brass plates.

-Museo della Civiltà Contadina, Piazza Repubblica 51, Bastiglia; Tel. (+39) 059-800912
+Museo della Civiltà Contadina, Piazza Repubblica 51, Bastiglia; open by reservation only tel. (+39) 059-800911

 • MUSEI CIVICI DI FINALE EMILIA